-We have a full range of specialisms covered by the team of SLE's who all have a proven record in school to school support.
+We have a full range of specialisms covered by a team of NLE, LLE and SLEs who all have a proven record within their own school and for school-to-school support.

 National Leaders of Education (NLEs) are officially accredited and appointed as system leaders to both support and improve the quality of education and leadership in schools across the country.
 They are strong school leaders, who have experience of effectively supporting schools in challenging circumstances.
 NLEs work alongside teaching schools and other system leaders to provide high quality support to those who need it most.

 Local Leaders of Education (LLEs) are outstanding Headteachers who works with other schools to improve pupil outcomes where attainment is considered the minimum standards.
 LLEs work outside their own schools, providing support to other Headteachers, working in collaboration together to drive forward improvements.
 LLEs also provide support to new Head Teachers in their first two years of headship.